MicrosoftDocs/architecture-center/docs/guide/architecture-styles/index.md

 ## A quick tour of the styles

 This section gives a quick tour of the architecture styles that we've identified, along with some high-level considerations for their use.
+Please note that the list is not exhaustive.
 Read more details in the linked topics.

 ### N-tier